 Unfortunately, similar to discount clubs, the fine print regarding cruise prices is excessive and confusing.
 Good luck getting assistance if you have questions or any issues pop up between shopping for your next cruise, making your reservation and going on the cruise.
 At best you’ll send an email to a generic department or call an 800 number and wait for a response or wait on hold then wait some more while a representative reads through notes (or transfers you to another department while you wait again) and hopefully end up getting the right information.

-The best travel agents also negotiate special perks like pre-paid gratuities, specialty dining, or onboard credit which aren’t available when booking direct with the cruise lines or at discount stores.
+The best travel agents also negotiate value added perks like pre-paid gratuities, specialty dining, or onboard credit which aren’t available when booking direct with the cruise lines or at discount stores.
 But beware, like with every industry and profession, not all TA’s are equal.
 Choose an experienced professional who is a full time travel agent, has certifications from cruise lines, is a member of trade organizations like CLIA and ASTA, and knows the ins and outs of traveling.
 Following these guidelines, you will have save yourself a lot of frustration and have an exceptional vacation.
 Travel agents are also great at helping you navigate cruise prices and making sure you get the best value.

 Many consumers book direct with the cruise line either by calling a phone number or visiting their website.
 There are some downsides to doing this, however.
 For one, don’t forget they’re the reason cruise prices are so confusing in the first place.
 Beyond that, their website and sales representatives are completely biased.
 If you’ve never cruised before (or want to try a different brand), all you have to rely on to determine if that brand and ship is a good match for you is their marketing, website, and representatives.